mdb571/covidtrack-extension/README.md

 - Free and Open Source
 - Uses [covid19india](https://api.covid19india.org/) API

-## Download
+## Usage
   - ### Firefox

-     - Download for Mozilla Firefox: [CovidTrack India🦠](https://addons.mozilla.org/en-US/firefox/addon/covidtrack-india/)
+    - Load the Add-on via about:debugging as temporary Add-on.
+    - Choose the manifest.json file in the extracted directory

  - ### Chrome
-   For chrome you have to add the extension manually since it is not available in webstore.

     - Go to the browser address bar and type `chrome://extensions`
     - Check the `Developer Mode` button to enable it.
     - Click on the `Load Unpacked Extension` button.